Home

 SAVING THE LAS VEGAS BUCKWHEAT

-Unfortunately, in a rapidly growing and transient city like Las Vegas, few members of the general public even know the Las Vegas buckwheat exists.
-The Center’s petition for listing the plant under the Endangered Species Act has helped call the public’s eye to the plant’s plight and profile.
-In fact, the Las Vegas Sun carried a feature article on its front page on Earth Day 2008 describing the buckwheat’s threats and issues.
+In a rapidly growing and transient city like Las Vegas, few members of the general public even know the Las Vegas buckwheat exists.
+The Center's federal petition for listing the plant under the Endangered Species Act has helped call the public's eye to the plant's plight and profile — in fact, the Las Vegas Sun carried a feature article on its front page in 2008 describing the buckwheat's plight.
+In the same year, the Nevada state forester announced proposed regulations to protect the plant under state law.

 ACTION TIMELINE